alexirpan/alexirpan.github.io/_posts/2020-04-16-contact-tracing.markdown

 don't indicate anything about who those messages correspond to.
 Since the database is a pile of random messages, there's no way to extract further information from the stored database, like age, gender, or street address.
-That protects the privacy from both the user and the database's owner.
+That protects people's privacy from both users and the database's owner.

 The protocol minimizes privacy loss, but it does expose some information, since doing so is required to make contact tracing work.
 Suppose Alice only meets with